thefinn93/hyperboria-radar/README.md

 Git Repos
 =======

 The following git repos are announced.
 Please help me expand this!
+More info on how to do that at the bottom

 * [ProjectMeshnet/nodeatlas](https://github.com/ProjectMeshnet/nodeatlas)
 * [SeattleMeshnet/seattlemesh.net](https://github.com/seattlemeshnet/seattlemesh.net)